matecat/simple-dic/README.md

 The entries are **lazy-loaded** when you invoke `get` method for the first time.

-If you have [apcu](https://www.php.net/manual/en/book.apcu.php) enabled on your system, DIC will automatically cache the entry in APCU store.
-Please note that the **id in cache is calculated by the sha1sum of the provided init file**.
+If you have [apcu](https://www.php.net/manual/en/book.apcu.php) enabled on your system, DIC will automatically try to cache the entry in APCU store.

+Please note that the **cache id is calculated by the sha1sum of the provided init file**.

 ## Commands

 If you have an application which uses [Symfony Console](https://github.com/symfony/console), you have some commands available:

+*  ```dic:cache-destroy```       Destroy the cache created by DIC.
 *  ```dic:debug```     Dumps the entry list in the DIC.

 You can register the commands in your app, consider this example: